Why America has fallen in love with Tony Romo, the NFL commentator with a knack for predicting plays

 How is Romo predicting so many plays before they happen?
 Studying, essentially.
 A trait carried over from spending more than a decade in the league analysing defences.
 Romo now sees the same tells and pre-snap movements he saw as a player, except now from high up above the field.
 Each game resembles a film review session.

-Arguably any top quarterback could do it.
-Except Romo is able to process the play and then articulate what he sees both in time and with an infectious enthusiasm.
+Any top quarterback could do it, arguably.
+Except Romo is able to process the play and then articulate what he sees within a five to ten second window before the ball is snapped, doing so with an infectious enthusiasm.

 And he could still be playing.
 A back injury in the 2016 preseason pushed Romo towards retirement after he lost his job as the Cowboys quarterback to Dak Prescott, but Brady has just made his ninth Super Bowl at the age of 41.
 Drew Brees, of the New Orleans Saints, recently turned 40 and will be back next year after reaching the NFC Championship game.